Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

 Although the fonts I am about to list are FREE for you to download and install on your computer.
 You need to make sure that you read their license.
 Sometimes, artists are very generous and allow users to use their fonts for personal use.

-Personal use, as you don’t make from the designs you make with them!
+Personal use means that you don’t make money from your designs with them!

-If you are planning on making money from the designs you make from their font; there’s usually a link for you to buy them.
+If you plan to make money from the designs you make from their font; there’s usually a link for you to buy them.

-Please, respect that agreement for personal or commercial use, not only you want to avoid trouble, but you also want to be honorable.
+Please, respect that agreement for personal or commercial use.
+Not only do you want to avoid trouble, but you also want to be honorable.

 Free Sans – Sans Serif – Sans Slab fonts for Cricut